fabiomatricardi/YouAreTheBenchmark/README.md

         'task'   : description of the NLP task in the prompt 'prompt' : the instruction prompt for the LLM

+    createStats(delta, question, output, rating, logfilename, task)
+        Takes in all the generation main info and return KPIs delta -> datetime.now() delta
+        question -> str the user input to the LLM output -> str the generation from the LLM rating -> str human eval feedback rating logfilename -> str filepath/filename
+        task -> str description of the NLP task describing the prompt

     genRANstring(n)
         n = int number of char to randomize